foglcz/ldap-authenticator/README.md

 1. `$user->login(username, password);`
 2. Post-process the given username.
 By default, we strip out the domain parameter (see below) of the constructor, and replace it with FQDN.
 Therefore, you can have "yourdomain.local" Active Directory forrest, while logging in with the "email@yourdomain.com" usernames - or just with "email" part of the login.
-See more on this below.
+See [Callbacks section](#callback-options) for more details
 3. Connect to LDAP server as specified in the configuration - the library [tiesa/ldap](https://github.com/ccottet/ldap) is used for this purpose
 4. Bind the given username to the domain, effectively authenticating against the LDAP.
 User is bind in format of